hannibal002/SkyHanni/INSTALLING.md

 <summary>3.
 Install Forge</summary>

 Forge is the system that loads your mods into the game.
-You need Java to run forge.
+You need Java to run Forge.
 Download [Forge for 1.8.9](https://files.minecraftforge.net/net/minecraftforge/forge/index_1.8.9.html).
 Click installer, when you double-click the file, install as client.
-If forge does not open with Java, download [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html), double click it, then try running forge again.
+If Forge does not open with Java, download [Jarfix](https://johann.loefflmann.net/en/software/jarfix/index.html), double click it, then try running Forge again.

 </details>